pkgw/git-lab/PRESENTER-NOTES.md

   if you install Git Bash and then standard Python, they can't talk to each other.
 Conda is probably the way to go.
 This could/should also help with turnout.
+- Second-biggest: should update the handout to use Tectonic’s document model, and see below about scripting font downloads!
+I used slightly different font files this time and had to futz with spacing.
+Source Code Pro is in the Tectonic 2022.0 bundle now.
+May need to undo those changes.
 - Addressed the magic commit ID for the `print-my-name` branch as logged last time.
 I think I didn't reference `origin/master` since we haven't defined remotes, etc. at that stage of the tutorial.
 Alternative approach is to have